“Why Is Everyone Always Mad at Me?” Why Misreading Social Cues Leads to Acting Out Behavior

 7 Ways to Help Your Child Learn How to Read Social Cues

-- For Older Kids: Remember that your child’s willingness to do this exercise is key.
+For older kids, remember that your child’s willingness to do this exercise is key.
 If they’re not willing to do this with you, then forget about it.
-If they are, sit down with some teen magazines and talk with them.
+If they are, sit down with them and look at pictures of teenagers and adults.
 Have them make up stories about certain faces: show them a picture and ask them to tell you a one-paragraph story about the person.
 You can also watch a movie together and talk about the characters’ emotions.
 You can try using a reward in order to get them to work with you on this.

 2. Use Narratives and Roleplays